 We are a member of McNeff’s Open Doors for Survivors with Disabilities, a collaboration working together to identify and create sustainable, systemic changes within our organizations.
 We are currently adapting policies and procedures to incorporate trauma-informed care and specifically look at ways to incorporate universal design and accessibility for people with disabilities.

-In 2010 we formed our Diversity, Equity, and Inclusion Committee to continually evaluate our practices, have tough conversations, create positive change, and to open the door to survivors that are not accessing our services.
+In 2010 we formed our Inclusion, Diversity, Equity, and Accessibility Committee to continually evaluate our practices, have tough conversations, create positive change, and to open the door to survivors that are not accessing our services.
 Additionally, we strive to create a safe and open work environment for staff and volunteers.
 Committee members are representative of all departments, tenures, and experience.

 In 2016, we opened our shelter to male-identified survivors.
 Serving individuals of all gender identities reflects our belief that everyone deserves a life free from violence.
-This process began in 2010 and was directed by the DEI Committee.
+This process began in 2010 and was directed by the IDEA Committee.
 Staff completed a series of trainings, met with local gender inclusive shelters to discuss best practices, and examined language used in our paperwork, outreach materials, and policies.